RaphielGang/Telegram-Paperplane/README.md

 and many more people who aren't mentioned here.

-Found Bugs?
-Create an issue on the issue tracker, or post it in the [support group](https://t.me/userbot_support).
+Found a bug?
+Create an issue on the issue tracker, or post it in the [support group](https://t.me/tgpaperplane).